yemnaing/three-tier-app/README.md

-# Three-tier deployments with ReactJS, Flask, and MySQL
+# Three-tier deployment with ReactJS, Flask, and MySQL
 ## Project roadmap
 - Create a VPC
 - Create two subnets (public and private)